 Can I talk to someone about my application before I send it in?

-In the first instance, please read the guidelines for applicants and the frequently asked questions below.
+In the first instance, please read the guidelines for applicants and these frequently asked questions.
 We also recommend that you read about Film Forever.
-If, after that, you still have any questions, please contact via the email address at the bottom of the page and we will contact you by email or phone.
+If, after that, you still have any questions please use the email below and we will contact you by email or phone.

 What information do I need to include in the application?